VPN Connection Guide

 • In WireGuard, click Import tunnel(s) from file.

-• Select the config downloaded from the lab panel (Download VPN config).
+• Select the config downloaded from the lab or challenge panel (Download .conf).

 Activate tunnel